 You couldn’t produce a great-looking printed book with Word.
 There’s little point sending Word manuscripts to professional book printers.
 And Word is not much better when it comes to top-flight on-line layouts or creating classy PDFs.

 Word does basic page layout well enough.
-It seems designed for people who still print documents using laser printers and ink-jets.
-It is fine for emailed documents.
+It seems designed for people who still print documents using laser and inkjet printers.
+That’s something of an anachronism for many of us in 2020.

 Colour is also a Word danger-zone.
-You never know what colour you’ll see at the other end.
+You never know for certain what colour you’ll see at the other end.

 I’ve found if I’m just doing low-resolution work, Word is good enough.